olahellgren/home-assistant-sensor-widget-scriptable/README.md

 ## Instructions

-Downlaod the Scriptable app and add the [script file](home-assistant-widget.js) as a script.
-You can then edit the config and add a small scriptable widget to your screen.
+Download the Scriptable app and add the [script file](home-assistant-widget.js) as a script.
+You can then edit the config and add a **small** scriptable widget to your screen.

 When added the widget edit the widget and choose the script as widget.
 Voila!